-On behalf of The No Price on Justice Coalition, we would like to thank Chair Krueger of the Senate's Standing Committee on Finance and Chair Weinstein of the Assembly's Standing Committee on Ways and Means for holding today's Joint Legislative Budget hearing on Public Protection, and for giving advocates and impacted community members the opportunity to share the importance of eliminating predatory court fees in the State of New York.
+On behalf of The No Price on Justice Coalition, we would like to thank Chair Kreuger of the Senate's Standing Committee on Finance and Chair Weinstein of the Assembly's Standing Committee on Ways and Means for holding today's Joint Legislative Budget hearing on Public Protection, and for giving advocates and impacted community members the opportunity to share the importance of eliminating predatory court fees in the State of New York.

-The No Price on Justice Committee strongly supports the immediate passage of S.3979-C (Salazar) / A.2348-B (Niou).
+The No Price on Justice Committee strongly supports the immediate passage of S. 313 (Salazar).
 No Price on Justice is a coalition of economic and racial justice advocates, grassroots organizations, and impacted people working to end New York's predatory court fines and fees.
 Our mission is to end legal system fees and find more equitable ways to fund our government.
 Our coalition members share resources, exchange knowledge and provide mutual support as we strive to create a New York where there is no price on justice.

-The End Predatory Court Fees Act, (S.3979-C/A.2348-B), would eliminate mandatory court surcharges, parole and probation fees, mandatory minimum fines, and end the practice of using the court system for ineffective revenue generation.
+The End Predatory Court Fees Act, (S.313), would eliminate mandatory court surcharges, probation fees, mandatory minimum fines, end debtors prisons in NY and end the practice of using the justice system for ineffective revenue generation.

 These fees are predatory.
 They are unrelated to punishment or accountability.
-They are hidden regressive taxes that are tacked on to tickets and to charges imposed on to people who have any contact with the legal system, disproportionately from low-income communities and communities of color.
+They are hidden regressive taxes that are tacked on to tickets and to charges imposed on people who have any contact with the legal system, disproportionately from low-income communities and communities of color.
+They are extracting millions of dollars from some of the most vulnerable families and communities in our state.
 Predatory fees encourage policing-for-profit, criminalize poverty, and endanger Black and brown lives.
 Additionally, the imposition of these fees creates a cycle of punishment and poverty.
-Non-payment of even the fees attached to low-level violations can lead a long list of horrible consequences including arrest and incarceration.
+Non-payment of even the fees attached to low-level violations can lead to a long list of horrible consequences including arrest and incarceration.
 New Yorkers deserve to live without fear of lifelong debt and poverty, and they deserve a fair, transparent government.
-Governor Hochul has made it clear that eliminating parole supervision fees is a part of the executive budget proposal for the year 2023, and we urge the legislature to pass the End Predatory Court Fees Act in its entirety.
+Last year, the legislature made it clear that eliminating parole supervision fees was a priority by eliminating them in the 2022 budget, and this year we urge the legislature to pass the End Predatory Court Fees Act in its entirety.